 Non-Executive Director fees are determined within an aggregate Director fee pool limit, which is periodically recommended for approval by Shareholders.
-This amount was set at a maximum of \$400,000 per annum at a general meeting of Shareholders held on 25 November 2005.
+This amount was set at a maximum of \$600,000 per annum at a general meeting of Shareholders held on 28 November 2014.

 The current base remuneration for Non-Executive Directors was reviewed during the 2013 financial year, and revised remuneration took effect on 1 January 2013.
-As of that date, Non-Executive Directors of the Company, including the Chair, are paid \$40,000 per annum plus statutory superannuation.
-It was resolved at the 30 October 2013 board meeting to increase the remuneration of the Chairman to \$80,000 per annum plus statutory superannuation as of 30 October 2013.
+As of that date, Non-Executive Directors of the Company, including the Chair, are paid \$40,000 per annum plus statutory superannuation (except where Directors' fees are paid to a corporation).
+It was resolved at the 30 October 2013 Board meeting to increase the remuneration of the Chair to \$80,000 per annum plus statutory superannuation as of 30 October 2013.